Alchemist-X/howcryptoworksbook/Part_04_Layer_1_Blockchains.md

 # Part IV: Layer 1 Blockchains

+*This section analyzes the diverse architectural approaches of Layer 1 blockchains, comparing monolithic versus modular designs and examining how different networks balance scalability, security, and decentralization.*

 ## Chapter 17: Blockchain Architecture Paradigms

 The architecture of Layer 1 blockchains is primarily diverging into two distinct design philosophies: **monolithic** and **modular**.
 Understanding these approaches is key to grasping the trade-offs that different networks make in pursuit of scalability, security, and decentralization.